 Business air travel is inevitable in some circumstances as the Group is seeking to expand its business beyond Hong Kong.
 Nevertheless, the staff of the Group travelled only when necessary and travelled in economy class to reduce carbon footprints.
-In FY2021 and FY2020, the carbon footprint of employees is immaterial as almost all business is delivered in Hong Kong.
+In FY2022 and FY2021, the carbon footprint of employees is immaterial as almost all business is delivered in Hong Kong.
 In addition, the Group believes that in order to reduce carbon emissions from air travel, the Group encourages employees to use video conference calls and participate in online meetings.
-During FY2021, except for the business travel is essential for management to understand Shanghai's business operation, no carbon emission from air travel was recorded as a result of getting close to zero carbon footprints.
+During FY2022, except for the business travel is essential for management to within the PRC, no carbon emission from air travel was recorded as a result of getting close to zero carbon footprints.

-For the year ended 31 December 2021, the Group's quantitative information on greenhouse gases emissions and its intensity is as follows:
+For the year ended 31 December 2022, the Group's quantitative information on greenhouse gases emissions and its intensity is as follows:

-Indicator Unit 2021 2020
+Indicator Unit 2022 2021

 Scope 1 - Direct GHG Emissions tCO 2 e

-Petrol consumption 11.2
+Petrol consumption 8.2 11.2

 Scope 2 - Energy Indirect GHG Emissions tCO 2 e

-Electricity consumption 88.9 70.7
+Electricity consumption 31.9 88.9

 Scope 3 - Other Indirect GHG Emissions tCO 2 e

-Paper Consumption 1.3 1.7
+Paper Consumption 0.7 1.3

-Business Air Travel 0.5
+Business Air Travel 0.5 0.5

-Total emission of greenhouse gases tCO 2 e 101.9 72.4
+Total emission of greenhouse gases tCO 2 e 41.3 101.9

-Intensity (Total emission of greenhouse gases per tCO 2 e/m 0.135 0.172
+Intensity (Total emission of greenhouse gases per tCO 2 e/m 0.152 0.135

 square metre of floor area)

-- 1. tCO2e is defined as tonnes of carbon dioxide equivalent. - 2.
-Intensity is measured by grouping each type of greenhouses gases emission in each office square meter.
+1. tCO2e is defined as tonnes of carbon dioxide equivalent.

+2. Intensity is measured by grouping each type of greenhouses gases emission in each office square meter.